+Late e Work Pass #1 Math 50A Summer 2018

+Name

+Assignment

+Value ONE homework to be handed in late without penalty before Exam

+Date Authorized By Miss Amber Buntin

-May be used to hand in one late homework assignment.
-Cannot be used for in-class activities, big projects, quizzes, or exams.
-Not transferable to other students.
-Must be redeemed BEFORE the exam that contains information on the homework section that is late.
+or exams.
+Not tra to hand in one late homework assignment.
+Cannot be used for in-class activities, big projects, quizzes, ansferable to other students.
+Must be redeemed BEFORE the exam that contains information on the n that is late.
 Limit 3 passes per student per semester!
 Staple to front of assignment!